Diorhabda

 Hybridization

-Experimental hybridization between D. carinulata, D. elongata, and D. sublineata produced variable effects on life- traits and across different crosses, with some hybrids showing altered preference for non-target Tamarix aphylla (athel).
+Experimental hybridization between D. carinulata, D. elongata, and D. sublineata produced variable effects on life-history traits and specificity across different crosses, with some hybrids showing altered preference for non-target host Tamarix aphylla (athel).

 Post-release evolution